Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 #### **Why This Is Important**

 AI usage behaviours may not be uniformly distributed.
-Frequency distributions allow you to observe patterns such as:
+Frequency distributions should allow us to observe patterns such as:

 * Heavy-tailed usage (a minority use AI extensively)
 * Bimodal distributions (groups of avoiders vs. enthusiasts)